Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ## 6. Verify deployment

+This step verifies that the `cray-rrs` pod has transitioned to the `Ready` state.
+The pod performs initialization checks to ensure that the rollout restart is completed and the required configuration is available before becoming ready.
+These checks are performed periodically, so the pod may remain in `Init` state for a short time after the previous steps are completed.

 (`ncn-mw#`) List the resources in the `rack-resiliency` namespace:

 ```bash
 kubectl get all -n rack-resiliency
 ```

+Wait for the pod to transition to `Ready` state.
+This typically takes up to 1-2 minutes.
+If the pod is still in `Init:0/2` state, wait and retry the command above periodically.

-In the command output, verify that all of the following are true:
+Once ready, verify that all of the following are true in the command output:

-* The pod should have have status `Ready`.
+* The pod should have status `Ready`.
 * The pod should show `2/2` in the `READY` column.
 * The deployment should show `1/1` in the `READY` column.

-Example output:
+Example output when ready:

 ```text
 NAME                            READY   STATUS     RESTARTS   AGE